Vision or Purpose statement

 Logistics: accommodations, preparations and requirements, travel and cost information

-A project fee of $825 per participant is charged which covers all local travel, accomodations and meals, as well as ministry/medical supplies used throughout the project.
-International airfare is about $1500 including taxes, but can vary.
-A Passport ($75) is required for entry, but a Visa and special vaccinations are not. $100 for personal expenses /gifts might be appropriate.
-A $100 non-refundable deposit toward the project fee is payable to ABWE once you are assigned to a team.
-The balance of the project fees (only) is due to ABWE 30 days prior to departure.
-Airfare and other expenses are paid directly to providers.
-Total costs is anticipated to be in a range of $2350-2500 for a two-week trip.
+A project fee of $1100 per participant is charged (depending upon team size) which covers all local travel, accomodations and meals, as well as ministry/medical supplies used throughout the project.
+This is the only amount paid to ABWE; other expenses are paid directly to the provider.
+International airfare is about $2300 including taxes depending on your departure city.
+A Passport ($75) and Visa ($150) are required for entry, as well as special vaccinations ($150). $100 for personal expenses /gifts might be appropriate.
+A $100 non-refundable deposit toward the project fee is payable to ABWE once you are assigned to the team.
+The remaining project fee balance is due to ABWE 30 days prior to departure.
+Total costs, therefore, should be in a range of $3500-$3800 US per participants.

 How you can sign up